lhartley870/saguaro-bags/README.md

 * [Gorgias Free SKU Generator](https://www.gorgias.com/tools/sku-generator) was used to generate the sku codes of the bags for sale.
 * [Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to generate the privacy policy.
 * [Google](https://www.google.com/) was used for finding keywords for SEO (Search Engine Optimisation) of the site.
-* [Wordtracker](https://www.wordtracker.com/) for finding out volume and competition information for keyword searches.
+* [Wordtracker](https://www.wordtracker.com/) was used to find out volume and competition information for keyword searches.
 * [Fake UK Phone Numbers](https://fakenumber.org/united-kingdom) was used to generate a fake phone number for the site for use on the Facebook Page.
 * [XML Sitemaps](https://www.xml-sitemaps.com/) was used to generate the sitemap.xml file.
 * [W3 Schools](https://www.w3schools.com/), [Stack Overflow](https://stackoverflow.com/), [CSS-Tricks](https://css-tricks.com/), [MDN Web Docs](https://developer.mozilla.org/en-US/), [Python.org](https://www.python.org/) and [Django documentation](https://docs.djangoproject.com/en/4.0/) were used for general guidance and learning.